AAhusk/CS314_Website/team/sprint4.md

 * *#2: API Validation*
 * *#3: TIP v4*
 * *#4: Shorter Trip*
-* *#6: Distance Units*

 #### Incomplete epics in Sprint Backlog

 These Epics were not completed.

-* *#5: Database: Can request and get response, but not show user the results.
+* *#5: Worldwide: Can request and get response, but not show user the results.

 #### What went well

-The amount of epics completed went well.
+We implemented GUI changes and changes to the itinerary table effectively.
+We finished up what we needed from Sprint 3.

 #### Problems encountered and resolutions